 In This Article:

-5. Try mind-body techniques
+4. Try mind-body techniques

-One pain management option involves using the power of your mind to lower your perception of sciatica pain.
+You can use the power of your mind to lower your perception of sciatica pain.
 Mind-body techniques, which include deep breathing exercises, meditation, guided imagery, and cognitive behavioral therapy, can be helpful in relaxing your muscles and, to an extent, increasing your sense of control over the pain.